So, you've been asked to prepare a persuasive speech and you're looking for the right topic; one your audience will love.☺

 Keep a straight face and give your audience a taste of deadpan humor, while skillfully persuading them that:

-- pretending to understand modern art is an art form.
+pretending to understand modern art is in itself an art form.

 from a cat's point of view, they are superior to humans.